 Including the first soft setting, there are 4 intensity levels.
 There are no patterns.

 To charge your Womanizer Starlet, lift up the flat rectangular flap to expose the charging hole.
-Insert the USB (included) and plug into your computer or a USB wall adaptor.
+Insert the USB (included) and plug it into your computer or a USB wall adaptor.
 A light will flash while charging; once it’s fully charged, the light will be a solid red.

 I quite like the packaging with this model.
 It’s fresh, sleek, and minimalist.
 The Womanizer Starlet comes in a simple white and clear plastic case.
 Inside, you receive the Starlet, a multi-lingual instruction booklet, and the USB charging cord.
 There is no storage pouch included.